nulogy/vorpal/README.md

   attribute :branches, Array[Branch]
 end
 ```
 POROs must have setters and getters for all fields and associations that are to be persisted.
+They must also provide a no argument constructor.

 Along with a relational model: